05 February 2019, author: Stéphane Meusy, photo: Helvetia

 Pensions from OASI and pension funds generally do not exceed 60 per cent of the income that can be insured through the LOB mandatory insurance.
 However, experience shows that pensioners need about 80 per cent of their previous income to maintain their previous standards of living.
-You need to close this gap by using the 3rd pillar.
-By purchasing a home, however, you may tie up precisely the funds that you will later require for your daily needs.
+This gap can/should be closed by a 3rd pillar plan.
+But by buying a house, pensioners may possibly tie up exactly the funds they need later for their daily living expenses.

 What is important is that your insurance or bank deems your mortgage to be financially viable even after you leave professional life.
 The mortgage interest and the maintenance costs must not exceed one third of your pension income.
 And this must also be the case if the mortgage interest were to climb to five per cent.
 If you cannot meet the viability requirements after you retire, you risk a termination of your mortgage and a forced sale.

 Before you begin looking for a condominium, you therefore need to know the maximum amount of money it can cost so that you can continue to live in it during the third phase of your life as well.
 To assess your financial capacities for the long term, take advantage of the expertise of a pension advisor.
 A pension advisor calculates how much of your mortgage you need to have paid before you retire and how you can proceed as efficiently as possible: through indirect repayment with pillar 3a, which has tax benefits, or with additional funds from a flexible pension, for instance.
 Additionally, a pension advisor can also estimate whether you need insurance coverage in the event of the death or loss or earnings of yourself or your partner to secure the payment of your mortgage.